-- To provide a consistent faculty mentor to each student over their medical school career - To collaborate in creating and delivering a four-year integrated curriculum of clinical skills and professionalism - To teach in Foundations of Clinical Medicine during the Foundations Phase of the curriculum
+- Provide a consistent faculty mentor to each student over their medical school career - Collaborate to create and deliver a four-year, integrated clinical skills and professionalism curriculum - Teach in Foundations of Clinical Medicine during the Foundations Phase of the curriculum

 There is one college located at each Foundations site, with two colleges located in Seattle and two colleges located in Spokane.
 Each college has a dedicated group of faculty mentors, one of whom serves as the head of the college.
 Upon matriculation, students are assigned to a faculty member within their site's college.
-Each faculty member is assigned five students each year, and works with them throughout their medical school careers.
+Each faculty member is assigned five students each year and works with them throughout their medical school careers.